safespring/web/content/career/2024-09-software-engineer-integrations.md

 - The chance to be a key player in building a cutting-edge CI/CD experience.
 - Opportunity to contribute to local and sustainable cloud services.
 - A supportive and agile work environment in a rapidly growing company.
-- Flexible & remote/hybrid work
+- Flexible & remote/hybrid work.
-- Collective bargaining agreement
+- Collective bargaining agreement.

 ## About Safespring